Chiari malformation occurs in about one in every 1,000 births.

 Chiari Malformation is a condition where your brain tissue extends downward into your spinal canal.
 This causes an obstruction of your normal cerebrospinal fluid flow.
 Although rare, an increase in imaging tests has led to more diagnoses of Chiari.

-Chiari malformation occurs in about one in every 1,000 births.
-There is some evidence that Chiari is hereditary, but this research is still in its early phase.
-Additionally, there is evidence that Chiari malformation happens more frequently in women than men, and type II Chiari is more prevalent in people of Celtic descent.
+There is evidence that Chiari malformation happens more frequently in women than men, and type II Chiari is more prevalent in people of Celtic descent.

 There are also certain conditions that can increase the risk of Chiari, such as:

 There are three different types of Chiari malformation, the most common being types I and II.